itsji10dra/FamilyTree/Readme.txt

 	e) Select 'Simulator/Device', & hit command+R

+Database:
+It is included in server app, no additional measures require to configure it.

 Known Issues:
+Issues mentioned below are in Server app. (but in future, app might need an update if any of this issue gets fix)

 1. If you delete a family member from graph, instead just deleting associated relations, it also delete person from database (from 'person' table).
 2. If there is a relation from Son to Father in 'relation' table, and also a relation from Father to Son, it creates a infinite loop issue while fetching info for SON via API.
-To avoid this, make sure not to add 2 way relation in 'relation' table.
+To avoid this, make sure not to add 2 way relation in 'relation' table (via admin panel or via iOS app).